SudheeraDasari/M2-EmbSys/Case Studies/password operated device control/README.md

 **LCD**: These are the final indicating devices for displaying the information.

-**ELECTRIC DRIVE**: In this .electric bulb is used as electric drive.
+**ELECTRIC DRIVE**: In this electric bulb is used as electric drive.

-**RELAY**: It drives this motor by receiving control signals from the microcontroller.
+**RELAY**: It is the controlling unit drives an electrical drive and used as a switch to operate the particular device.

+**MICRO CONTROLLER**: The details set by the user are stored in microcontroller.As soon as the user enters the code, the microcontroller receives the signal and accordingly        controls the controlling section.